 - Collaborate with Grant Administrator regarding financial reporting and budget management.

-- Assist with the onboarding and training of student clinicians.
+- Assist with the hiring, onboarding and training of student clinicians.

-- Provide onsite supervision at the Professional Psychology Clinic (PPC).
+- Provide onsite supervision at the Professional Psychology Clinic (PPC) and in the community.

 - Assist with stakeholder trainings and workshops.